alexandrehsaad/swift-motions/README.md

 ## Roadmap

-You can use this framework to access raw data from the user's accelerometers, gyrometers and magnetometers.
-It could be extended to support a processed version of that data.
+You can use this framework to access raw data from the user's accelerometers, gyrometers and magnetometer.
+It could be extended to support a processed version of that data; and support the barometer.

 ## Contribution